 Trans pressure groups like Stonewall and Gendered Intelligence must now stop silencing women and act by working on other solutions for trans people.
 The female category is no longer a viable option.

 Sporting bodies must move quickly now this data is out.
-The 2020 Olympics is less than 12 mths away & Laurel Hubbard will there.
+The 2020 Olympics is less than 12 mths away & Laurel Hubbard will be there.
 The Cycling World Champs is next month & Rachel McKinnon will be racing for another women’s world title.
 Enough is enough.
 Women deserve their sports back.